Reviewed for accuracy on 15/11/2024

 Lunar New Year is celebrated across Asia and can include celebrations with fireworks, eating symbolic foods, wearing the colour red and giving out money in envelopes to children.

-During this time factories can be closed from 2-4 weeks as many people travel home to visit family members therefore, most of China is closed for at least 2 weeks to celebrate the holiday.
+During this time factories can be closed for around 2 weeks as many people travel home to visit family members to celebrate the holiday.

 With Chinese New Year on the 29th January, factories are likely to be closed from the 20th January until around the 3rd February.